Last updated: May 13, 2026

 Who Should (and Shouldn’t) Use Breezy HR?

 Breezy HR works well for a specific type of team - primarily inbound-focused hiring operations with many users and moderate hiring volume.
-With unlimited users on every plan and pricing from $157-$439/mo, it targets mid-market companies that need structured applicant tracking without per-seat cost anxiety.
-But it falls short for teams that depend on outbound sourcing or multi-channel outreach.
+With unlimited users on every plan and Breezy HR pricing from $157-$439/mo, it targets mid-market companies that need structured applicant tracking without per-seat cost anxiety.
+Outbound sourcing and multi-channel candidate engagement are where it falls short.

 Teams That Get the Most Value From Breezy HR